hlovatt/Concurrency-Utilities/README.md

 A set of types and protocols that build from atomicity (`Atomic`) to futures (`Future`) to Reactive Streams.
 Futures are built on to of `Atomic` and Reactives Streams on top of futures.
 All three are useful when writing concurrent programs and the art of sucessfully writing concurrent programs is choosing the most suitable abstraction for the problem.
 When writing a new concurrent program it is suggested that you start with Reactive Streams, since these are the easiest to use, and only if there are problems consider the other abstractions.

 ## Using in your project
 The easiest way to use these types and protocols in your own code is to clone this project from GitHub inside Xcode 9 and then drag the relevant swift files into your project.
 The files are only small so having a copy shouldn't be an issue (however you will need to manually update).
-If you just want atomicity then you just need `Atomic.swift`, for futures `Future.swift` *and* `Atomic.swift`, and for reactive collections you need `ReactiveCollection.swift`, `ReactiveStream.swift`, `Future.swift`, *and* `Atomic.swift`.
+If you just want atomicity then you just need `Atomic.swift`, for futures `Future.swift` *and* `Atomic.swift`, and for reactive collections you need `ReactiveCollection.swift`, `ReactiveCollectionBaseClasses.swift`, `ReactiveStream.swift`, `Future.swift`, *and* `Atomic.swift`.

 The file `ReactiveStream.swift` just contains the protocols etc. to define a Reactive Stream and can be used to build an implementation of Reactive Streams, one such implementation is `ReactiveCollection.swift`,